 I'm Max Cherney, a San Francisco-based author.
 I contribute news items and feature stories to Bay Area, national, and international publications.
-My work appears regularly in the San Francisco Appeal, and VICE News.
+My work has appeared in VICE, San Francisco Magazine, and The Economist.

 I've also got a blog.

 A dual citizen, I spent my formative years in Toronto, Canada.
 Yes, I played hockey.
 Yes, I still watch hockey—on occasion (Sharks tickets won't be refused).
 From time to time I'll throw an "eh" in there.
 Just to keep you on your toes.

 I'm also one of the few writers who have competed against a class of San Quentin inmates in a literary death match.
 And I lived to tell about it.

 Thanks for hanging in there with me.
 Feel free to get in touch if you'd like to learn more about what I do and how it can help you.